-Wagner College strives to educate the complete person within an intellectual framework consisting of a sequence of general education courses that precede and complement the major area of study.
-The general education segment provides students with a foundation of liberal learning and analytical skills.
-The academic program provides knowledge of historical and sociocultural influences, leading to an awareness and appreciation of one’s own and other cultures.
+Our general education courses provide you with a foundation of liberal learning and analytical skills.
+The academic program provides knowledge of historical and sociocultural influences, leading to an awareness and appreciation of your own and other cultures.
 Communication skills are developed and reasoning skills are refined to promote clear expression, critical thinking, and constructive problem solving.
 Sensitivity to human expression and creativity is stimulated through study of the arts, and values are developed through the historical exploration of moral, ethical, and spiritual decisions.

 General Education Requirements